 How much does a credit card cost?

 The cost of your credit card will depend on the type of card you choose, which credit card provider you get it from, and how you use it.
-Here are the main costs:
+Here are the main costs you’ll face:

-- Annual credit card fee (some cards have a monthly fee instead of an annual one)
+- Annual credit card fee: Some cards have a monthly fee instead of an annual one.
+Card fees range from $0 - $1,400 per year.

-- International credit card transaction fees (if you make purchases overseas but some cards waive the FX fees)
+- International credit card transaction fees: If you make purchases overseas but some cards waive the foreign exchange fees.

 Purchase rate